minaksheelanjewar/bootstrap-tutorial/README.md

 # bootstrap-tutorial
-Bootstrap tutorial – A responsive design tutorial with Twitter Bootstrap 3
+Bootstrap tutorial – A responsive design tutorial with Twitter Bootstrap 3 by me.